IgooorGP/crawler_infoglobo/README.md

 This crawler service parses all useful information from XML and HTML of the last news of the magazine and converts it into an organized an easy-to-understand JSON.

+## Installation

+* Build the Dockerfile and run it exposing the port 8000 (required by Django).
+The shell script file **start_server.sh** will be executed to run the server.

 ## File Summary

 * /api/views.py  **-->** functions to deal with requests to the crawler service; <br/>